-Neuroscientists have made another important step in “reading” of the human mind, aiming to “listen” and to decipher thoughts through monitoring of the brain waves that correspond to the silent speech or the inner dialogue that is constantly taking place in our minds.
+Neuroscientists have made another important step in “reading” the human mind.
+A mind-reading device is claimed to convert thoughts into words through monitoring of the brain waves that correspond to the silent speech or the inner dialogue that is constantly taking place in our minds.

-The group of researchers, led by Brian Paisley and Robert Knight, professor of psychology and neuroscience of the University of California-Berkeley, has managed to “translate” the electrical brain waves into words.
+The group of researchers, led by Brian Pasley and Robert Knight, professor of psychology and neuroscience at the University of California-Berkeley, were able to “translate” the electrical brain waves or thoughts into words.

-Eventually the researchers created a computer model (algorithm) that can “hear” the mind and “guess” some and certainly not all of the words that a person has said.
-As the scientists have noted, so far the research is based on sounds (words) that a person actually hears in his environment, from which a prediction of what can be said is resulted.
+Eventually, the researchers created a computer model (algorithm) that could “hear” the mind and “guess” some and certainly not all of the words that a person said.
+As the scientists noted, so far, the research is based on sounds (words) that a person actually hears in their environment, which makes it possible to predict what was said.

-The technique is at an early stage and still there are many things to improve.
-A major difficulty is to create a small wireless handheld device, which can be used in everyday life of each patient.
-However, the U.S. researchers hope that in a decade the new method will be widely applicable.
+The technique is at an early stage and there are still many things to improve.
+A major difficulty is to create a small wireless handheld device, which can be used by a patient in their everyday life.
+However, the U.S. researchers hope that in a decade, the new method will be widely applicable.

 But a major problem remains to be solved.
-How can a computer program understand which thoughts a man wants to communicate to others and which he wants to keep only for himself?
-Can you imagine the consequences if a hacker could sneak in every human skull?
+How can a computer program understand which thoughts a person wants to communicate with others and which they want to keep only for themselves?
+Can you imagine the consequences if a hacker could snoop into every human skull?